torchioalexis/python_basico/README.md

-<h1> CURSO BÁSICO DE PYTHON </h1>
+<h1> PYTHON BASIC COURSE </h1>
-Repositorio creado para subir los ejercicios que realicé en base al curso básico de Python realizado en la plataforma Platzi
+Repository created to upload the exercises I did based on the Python basic course done on the Platzi platform.